 If you are unsure, consult this guide to measuring baking ingredients so you use the tools you have properly!

 One essential tool if you want to transition to baking with your kitchen scale by weight instead of with measuring cups is a baking ingredients conversion chart.
-I've put together an easy to use Baking Conversions Chart with all the most common baking ingredients that you will need to bake most recipes, including the ones on this blog.
-The baking conversions chart includes cups, metric & imperial measurements (grams & ounces), and it's a FREE printable!
-To get a copy of this free baking conversions chart pdf, click here.
+I've put together an easy-to-use printable Baking Conversions Chart with all the most common baking ingredients that you will need to bake most recipes, including the ones on this blog.
+The baking conversions chart includes cups, metric & imperial measurements (grams & ounces), and it's printable!
+Buy the complete bundle of baking conversion charts to convert ingredients, pans, temperatures, volumes, weights, and more.

 Here are the tools you need to measure ingredients in your kitchen: